-So I have my digtial textbook open on the left side of my desktop.
-And on the right side I have my powerpoint and word document.
+So I have my digital textbook open on the left side of my desktop.
+And on the right side, I have my PowerPoint and word documents.

-I put my powerpoint on top right corner, and word document on bottom right corner.
+I put my PowerPoint in the top right corner, and word document in the bottom right corner.
 This setup works for me so that I can see all my resources at once.

 I can also copy and paste directly from the textbook/PowerPoint and put it into my word document, but I don’t recommend this because we want to be actively typing out our information.